t0x3e8/myLearning/vue/readme.txt

 How to use toggle classes base on conditions i.e <div :class="[email.length < 2 ? 'red' : 'green']"> or <div :class{red: email.length < 2}>
 What is v-text="" instead of {{ msg }},
-What is v-html (outputs filered text without html syntext), What is v-once bidning,
+What is v-html (outputs filered text without html syntext), What is v-once binding,
-How to create own filtres and use them
+How to create own filtres and use them,
+Why do we have computed members, (when in-template prop. become to complex, we can use computed), Add component to the app, and using prop,
+Using props with : (v-bind) and just a text (without v-bind),